Lego Brick Sketches

-Lego Brick Sketches is a Lego theme that recreates iconic characters as stylised portraits.
-The theme was first introduced in June 2020.
-Following the launch of Lego DOTS, a theme mainly targeted towards children, the Lego Brick Sketches theme is the first bas-relief portraits concept to be launched by the Lego Group in 2020.
+Lego Brick Sketches (stylized as LEGO BRICK SKETCHES) is a Lego theme that recreates iconic characters as stylised portraits.
+It was first introduced in June 2020.
+Following the launch of Lego DOTS, a theme mainly targeted towards children, the Lego Brick Sketches theme is the first bas-relief portraits concept to be launched by the Lego Group.

 Overview

 The product line focuses on brick-built portraits.
 Each set measures over 5 inches (13 cm) high, 3 inches (9 cm) wide and 1 inch (3 cm) deep and contains at least 170 pieces.
 Built upon 12 × 16 baseplates, each portrait is formed using either round 1 × 1 tiles or round 1 × 1 plates.
 It also includes a retractable stand for desktop display and a 2 × 2 inch coupling plate to hang the sketch on a wall to support the portraits.
-Each sets was designed by Lego Model Designer Chris McVeigh, who was hired by the Lego Group after posting numerous brick sketches to Flickr.
+Each set was designed by Lego model designer Chris McVeigh, who was hired by the Lego Group after posting numerous brick sketches to Flickr.

 Development

-Before the launch of the Lego Brick Sketches theme, McVeigh explained how he create a brick sketch, he used Lego Digital Designer, a free consumer-level CAD program, to design his piece.
+McVeigh was inspired to create brick sketches by the marker sketches of pop culture characters produced by his artist friends.
+He designs brick sketches using Lego Digital Designer, a free consumer-level CAD program.
 He restricts himself to a brick canvas of 12 x 16 inches, roughly the same size as his friends' ink sketches.
 He then assembles the piece by hand.
-McVeigh explained, "Creating artwork with LEGOs is much more restrictive than with markers, and it's always a challenge to find just the right combination of plates to represent a specific character," and continued, "Adding to the complexity is that not all parts are available in all colors, and worse yet, I may not have all the parts on hand."
+McVeigh explained that the process is more restrictive than with markers as "it's always a challenge to find just the right combination of plates to represent a specific character," and "not all parts are available in all colors, and worse yet, I may not have all the parts on hand."

-In June 2020, McVeigh discussed how he manage to turn his own designs into official Lego products and explained, "Brick Sketches are something that I did outside of the company.
-I started doing them back in 2013.
-It was a format that I really loved, and I wanted to do more of them, but there was only so much free time that I had.
-Of course, I liked to diversify a bit.
-I would like to build some other retro tech stuff, so I couldn't always focus on the Brick Sketches.
-The challenge of Brick Sketches is getting as many details into that small 12 by 16 studs canvas as possible.
+McVeigh explained how he turns his own designs into official Lego products: "The challenge of Brick Sketches is getting as many details into that small 12 by 16 studs canvas as possible.
 This was always a really fun thing to do, and I would lose myself for hours trying to rearrange parts and trying to fit more details on that small canvas.
-Obviously, once I joined the company, this is not something that I could really pursue anymore.
-It was part of the trade-off to get to work for a great company like LEGO, but you also have to leave some things behind.
-Brick Sketches were among the other things that I set aside."
+Obviously, once I joined the company, this is not something that I could really pursue anymore."